Clarifai Guide

 In this walkthorugh, you'll learn how to create a KNN classifier that's going to work based off the Clarifai's base Face model.
 The whole process below is going to be done programmatically, using the Clarifai's powerful API.

-Note: Each of the steps below can also be done manually on the Clarifai Portal.
+Note: Each of the steps below can also be done manually on .

 Create a new application

-The first step is manual: in the Clarifai Portal, create an new application with Face selected as the Base Workflow.
+The first step is manual: in the Clarifai Portal, with Face selected as the Base Workflow.

 Afterward, copy the newly-created application's API key and set it as metadata (see the initialization code).
 This variable is going to be used, for authorization purposes, by all Clarifai API calls that follow.